 Provide nutritious snacks, such as cheese, raw vegetables and fruit, or low fat or fat-free plain yogurt.
 Limit the number of starchy or sugary snacks your child eats.
 After a snack that contains sugars or starches, the teeth are attacked by acids for 20 minutes or more.

 Make sure that your child brushes at least twice a day.
-Use a fluoride-containing toothpaste that has the American Dental Association Seal of Acceptance once your child is aged two years.
+Use a fluoride-containing toothpaste that has the American Dental Association Seal of Acceptance once your child is aged 2 years.
 Set a good example by brushing your own teeth at least twice a day.

 Teach your child to clean between the teeth daily with floss.
 A parent should begin using floss on a child's teeth as soon as any two teeth touch.